SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/docusign.md

 * Monitor user actions to identify any suspicious behavior, including attempts to access unauthorized data or engage in malicious activity.
 * Monitor login activity to identify any abnormal or suspicious login attempts or unusual patterns of activity.
 * Monitor system events for any signs of anomalies or potential security threats.
-* Prevent data loss by closely monitoring document access, and changes and detecting any unauthorized activity.
+* Protect data loss by closely monitoring access, changes, and unauthorized activity.
 * Analyze user behavior to identify potential security threats by looking for deviations from normal patterns of activity.

 The Sumo Logic DocuSign App is designed to help you maintain the security of your DocuSign account and prevent data breaches.
 With powerful monitoring and analytics capabilities, the app provides actionable insights into user activity and critical alerts, allowing you to identify and address potential security threats before they can cause harm.